 The electric bike requirements of these 3 different classes are below.

-Class 1 – Has a motor that only provides assistance when the rider is pedaling.
+Class 1 – electric bikes feature motors that provide assistance exclusively when the rider is pedaling.

 – Does not have a throttle to power the motor.